 Health and safety

 Our vendors must not use child labor.
 The term “child” is defined as anyone younger than 15 years of age (or younger than 14 years of age where the law of the country of manufacture allows 14-year-olds to work).
-However, in countries where the legal age for completing compulsory education is higher than 15, then we define “child” as anyone younger than the age for completing compulsory education.

 Our vendors must not use voluntary or involuntary prison labor, indentured labor, bonded labor, labor acquired through slavery or human trafficking, or any forms of involuntary or forced labor.